-The Clinton Square Ice Rink downtown is calling you to come skating.
+The Clinton Square Ice Rink downtown (pictured) is calling you to come skating.
 Surrounded by some of the city’s most beautiful buildings and a giant glowing Christmas tree, skate rentals are cheap and there are lockers to store your things, a snack counter, and parking lots close by.

-9. Holiday Valley
+9. Holiday Valley (Chautauqua-Allegheny)

 Ellicottville in Western New York is downhill-skiing country, making it a definite go-to for your next winter getaway.
 Check into the Inn at Holiday Valley where you couldn’t be closer to the slopes.
-This family-friendly inn is part of the Holiday Valley Resort, and perfectly equipped for winter with a heated indoor/outdoor pool and hot tub, fireplaces in each room, and a winter shuttle to get you to and from the base lodge.
+This family-friendly inn is part of the Holiday Valley Resort (pictured), and perfectly equipped for winter with a heated indoor/outdoor pool and hot tub, fireplaces in each room, and a winter shuttle to get you to and from the base lodge.

 Holiday Valley offers snowboarding and downhill, cross-country, and telemark skiing lessons for all ages.
 If you just want to get down the mountain with zero skill involved, go snow tubing!
-Four miles from the resort, the Holiday Valley Tubing Company has got you covered.
+Four miles from the resort, the Holiday Valley Tubing Co. has got you covered.
 It even has a Lil’ Tubers area for the tiniest of tubers.
 And you cannot miss a ride on the Sky Flyer Mountain Coaster.
 It’s a bit like a roller coaster, but lower to the ground, and it hugs the natural curves of the mountain as you go down.
 If that sounds a tiny bit frightening, don’t worry, you can control the speed using levers on the car.

+The Thousand Islands-Seaway region shines all winter long.
+Explore the beautiful trails in Thompson Park on cross-country skis or snowshoes.
+They have beginner, intermediate, and advanced trails.
 Looking for some of the best snowmobiling in the state?
-Drive just 45 minutes to the Flat Rock Inn at Tug Hill Plateau for affordable rentals and access to 800 miles of trails.
+Drive just 45 minutes to the Flat Rock Inn at Tug Hill Plateau (pictured) for affordable rentals and access to 800 miles of trails.
 You can also hit up the slopes at Watertown’s own Dry Hill Ski Area.

-11. Saratoga Springs
+11. Saratoga Springs (Capital-Saratoga)